cfenollosa/dsl-libretto50ct/README.md

 4. Kernel 2.4 if possible, to make both the audio and the Ethernet work
 5. As easy to configure as possible.
 I want to finish this in a few hours...
+[Update from 2015: Yeah, right...]

 I found myself with these contenders,
 [Damn Small Linux](http://www.damnsmalllinux.org/),
 [Puppy Linux](http://puppylinux.org/) and
 [Tiny Core Linux](http://distro.ibiblio.org/tinycorelinux/welcome.html).

-DSL was the chosen one for many reasons.
-First, the default software choice is excellent.
+DSL v4 was the chosen one for many reasons.
+First, the default software choice is a good compromise and finely tuned for low performing machines.
 The installation seemed the easiest of the three, and—very important—worked flawlessly inside VirtualBox.
 The documentation is very extensive and, as a slightly old distro, there are lots of manuals and forum posts with